-A non-equity alliance occurs when two companies mutually agree on a contractual relationship which allocates specific resources, assets, or other means to one another.
+A non-equity alliance occurs when two companies mutually agree on a contractual relationship which allocates specific resources, assets, intellectual property, or other means to one another.

 What’s in a strategic partnership agreement?

-This type of document can range for relatively simple to utterly complex, depending upon the scope of the partnership, the terms of the agreement, and the scale of the businesses involved.
+This type of document can range from relatively simple to utterly complex, depending upon the scope of the partnership, the terms of the agreement, and the scale of the businesses involved.

 In all cases, a basic strategic partnership agreement should include the following:

-- The parties involved in the agreement;
+- The parties involved in the agreement

-- The services to be performed by each partner;
+- The services to be performed by each partner

-- The terms of the agreement (percentages of profit, method of billing, etc.);
+- The terms of the agreement (percentages of profit, method of billing, etc.)

 - The signatures of company officers or their designees.